PatrikZhong/kgs-feh-like/docs/battle-system.md

 ## Drag-and-Drop Input Flow

+The drag gesture uses a **ghost afterimage** pattern: the real unit stays at its cell (dimmed), a translucent ghost follows the cursor, and a yellow breadcrumb arrow shows the proposed path.
+A second orange arrow appears when hovering over an enemy to show the attack vector.
+On release, ghost and arrows are freed and the real unit tweens to the destination.

 ```
 BattleMap._unhandled_input(event)
 │
 │  Guard: TurnManager.current_state == PLAYER_TURN
+│
+├── InputEventMouseMotion  (while _dragged_unit == null)
+│    └── hover enemy unit → _inspect_enemy(hovered)
+│         or leave enemy  → _clear_inspection()
 │
 ├── InputEventMouseButton LEFT PRESSED
 │    └── _begin_drag(world_pos)